liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.4.15 (2023//) =
+* Fix a php warning when sending email, due to newer wp phpmailer version

 = 2.4.14 (2023/11/03) =
 * Fix dynamic group editing
 * Allow adding of dynamic groups of type people or members, and make it more clear which type of group we're editing